 Brain tumour symptoms in adults

 Almost 11,000 people in the UK are diagnosed with a brain tumour each year.
-Brain tumour symptoms can include headaches, changes to vision and nausea, so while brain tumours are relatively rare, it’s still important to recognise the signs.
+Brain tumour symptoms in adults can include headaches, changes to vision and nausea, so while brain tumours are relatively rare, it’s still important to recognise the signs.

 Headaches are one of the most common symptoms of a brain tumour.